flysim-apps/simgo-app/README.md

 SimGo.exe --wsPort=35600 --appPort=35700
 ```

-This will run SimGo App, connect to MSFS 2020 and get some data from the simulator and put itr on the map.
+This will run SimGo App, connect to MSFS 2020/X-Plane 11/12 or Prepar3D and get some data from the simulator and put it on the map.